 - Has good eye contact.
 Eye contact matters, but it’s not a staring contest.
 Please blink from time to time and even briefly look away.
-But then re-focus because your eyes communicate you value what the person has to say.
+But then re-focus because your eyes communicate that you value what the person says.

 - Verbalizes engagement.
 An occasional “Really?”
 “Wow!”
 “That’s amazing” communicates that you’re listening and you care.

 Don’t take over—you’re listening, not driving the conversation.
 So wait until the person finishes, and then ask a follow-up question to deepen the topic or increase your clarity.